 David is a writer, illustrator and budding Oud player.
 His research over the last few years has focused on the socio-political situation in the Middle East and North Africa.
 David’s interest in migration stems from his time at SOAS where, as a student first, and as co-President of the Student’s Union later, he joined activists groups working in Calais’s refugee camp.
 Born and raised in Rome, he has specialised his studies in England (SOAS), Germany (Tübingen University) and Egypt (AUC), and has currently spent time in Tunisia working on research looking at migration to Sicily.

-Roshan De Stone: Creative correspondent for North Africa
+Roshan De Stone: Creative correspondent for Middle East and North Africa

 Roshan works as a journalist and illustrator with Brush & Bow.
-Growing up in the UK, to Scottish and Indian parents, she has always been interested in diversity and cultures.
 For the last 5 years, Roshan has worked with asylum seekers and refugees; both in a legal capacity in detention centres and providing support with asylum claims, and through the arts, creating spaces of cultural celebration with DJ nights and art.
-Her studies have focused on North Africa and the Middle East at SOAS, where she subsequently travelled to, developing her knowledge of the region and language.
+Her studies have focused on North Africa and the Middle East at SOAS.
+She currently lives in Lebanon.

 Anne Merlin: Illustrator and writer